 Many parents who start to explore co-sleeping will find another term pop up in their suggested searches: bed sharing.

-Bed-sharing is just as it sounds — it’s the practice of inviting your newborn not just into your bedroom, but onto your mattress as well.
+Bed sharing is just as it sounds — it’s the practice of inviting your newborn not just into your bedroom, but onto your mattress as well.

 Though baby will love having you nearby as they rest, they won’t necessarily love your sleeping surface.
-Nor will they love all the extra blankets, pillows, and other comfort materials that adults love to cocoon in.
+Nor will they love all the extra blankets, pillows, and other comfort materials that adults love to surround themselves with as they sleep.

 As comfy as it might be for adults to tuck into a long night surrounded by a cloud of goose down, those comfort items can easily get wrapped around your baby throughout the night and lead to unsafe situations.

-By choosing a bedside sleeper that fits flush against their bed, parents can control the specifics of their baby’s environment.
+By choosing a bedside sleeper that fits flush against their bed, parents like you can control the specifics of their baby’s environment.
 (The first step?
 Pick a bedside co sleeper that’s right for baby and right for your room!)

-They can receive, learn, and grow from all the sensory input they receive throughout the night — while their parents sleep soundly knowing that they are safe in a bedside sleeper built just for them.
+They can receive, learn, and grow from all the sensory input they receive throughout the night — while you sleep soundly knowing that they are safe in a bedside sleeper built just for them.